AZ-250 Tablet : Each film coated tablet contains Azithromycin Dihydrate USP equivalent to Azithromycin 250 mg.

-Serious allergic reactions, including angioedema, anaphylaxis, and dermatologic reactions including Stevens Johnson Syndrome and toxic epidermal necrolysis have been reported rarely in patients with Azithromycin therapy.
 As with any antibiotic preparation, observation for signs of superinfection with non-susceptible organisms, including fungi, is recommended.
 Caution should be exercised when Azithromycin is administered to subjects with severe renal impairment.
-Because Azithromycin is principally eliminated via the liver, caution should be exercised when Azithromycin is administered to patients with impaired hepatic function.
+Azithromycin is principally eliminated via the liver, so caution should be exercised when Azithromycin is administered to patients with impaired hepatic function.

-Antacids: In patients receiving Azithromycin and antacid, Azithromycin should be taken at least 1 hour before or 2 hours after antacid.
+Antacids: in patients receiving Azithromycin and antacid, Azithromycin should be taken at least 1 hour before or 2 hours after antacid.
 Cyclosporin & Digoxin: Macrolides interfere with the metabolism of cyclosporin & digoxin.
-So caution should be exercised before coadministration of these drugs.
 Ergot derivatives: Because of the theoretical possibility of ergotism, Azithromycin and ergot derivatives should not be coadministered.
-Terfenadine: As with other replica watches uk macrolides, Azithromycin should be administered with caution in combination with terfenadine.
-There have been no pharmacokinetic drug interactions between Azithromycin and warfarin, theophylline, carbamazepine, methylprednisolone and cimetidine.
+Terfenadine: As with other macrolides, Azithromycin should be administered with caution in combination with terfenadine.

-AZ-500 Tablet : Box containing 3x3's tablets in alu-alu blister pack.
+AZ-500 Tablet : Each box contains 12 tablets in alu-alu blister pack.

-AZ-250 Capsule : Box containing 2x4’s capsules in alu/alu blister pack.
+AZ-250 Capsule : Earh box contains 10 capsules in alu-alu blister pack.

-AZ-500 Capsule : Box containing 2x4’s capsules in alu/alu blister pack.
+AZ-500 Capsule : Each box contains 12 capsules in alu-alu blister pack.

-AZ Taste Masked Powder for Suspension : Each bottle contains 20 ml/35 ml/50 ml Taste Masked Powder for Suspension.
+AZ Taste Masked Powder For Suspension : Each bottle contains 20/35/50 ml Taste Masked Powder for Suspension.